-The course, by design, provides an educational experience which helps students develop robust skills for clinical practice.
-Integration between academic studies and professional fieldwork is supported by close liaison between fieldwork and college staff.
-Importantly, the course emphasises a research-oriented approach to practice where students learn how to critically evaluate their practice.
+The course is designed to provide an educational experience which helps students develop robust skills for clinical practice.
+Integration of academic studies and professional fieldwork is facilitated by close liaison between fieldwork and college staff.
+Importantly, the course emphasises a research-oriented approach to practice where students learn how to critically evaluate practice.

 During the Sophister years, you will develop further your knowledge of theories and principles for occupational therapy practice and how to apply theory and principles to practice.
 You will learn more about specific occupational therapy interventions in clinical practice.
 You will gain an understanding of the health and social care systems and policies that impact on practice.
 You will have the opportunity to learn about how ethics and clinical governance impacts on and drives practice.
 Service learning is continued and incorporates a peer-education methodology.
 You will continue to learn about research evidence for practice and develop the skills to evaluate research for practice.
 You will undertake a group research project consisting of a systematic review on a topic related to practice.
 Over the course of the Sophister years, you will spend a total of 22 weeks in supervised professional practice.

 The modules of the Junior Fresh year are: Study of Occupation (10 credits); Professional Development (10 credits); Introduction to Psychology (5 credits); Developmental Psychology (5 credits); Applied Anatomy for Occupational Therapy (10 credits); Anatomy of Upper Limb and Back (5 credits); Biological Sciences underpinning Health and Wellness (10 credits); and Junior Fresh Practice Education (5 credits).